JroLuttringer/Cardiac2TeX/README.md

 The TeX source is printed on the standard output and needs to be redirected to a file if needed.
 Once done, a simple *pdflatex file* should do the trick in order to get your slide (the LateX compilation is not done by Cardiac2TeX).

+# Example

+You can run the program as-is (python3 main.py > example.tex), and then compile the file (pdflatex example.tex) to see how Cardiac2TeX translate a simple Cardiac program that computes the sum of 3 numbers.

 # Files
 ## main.py